 - Bodyweight Squats – 20 Repetitions: Arms overhead, do squats with torso upright and proper form.
 This will warm up your glutes, core, and legs.

-For Runners: Whether you are a new runner or have several full marathons under your belt, an adequate or correct warm-up might still be a dilemma.
+Whether you are a new runner or have several full marathons under your belt, an adequate or correct warm-up might still be a dilemma.
 It is very tempting to get into your shoes and start running.
 But without a good warm-up, you are setting yourself up for injuries.
-We show you three great dynamic warm-up exercises to start your run.
+I’ve shown three great dynamic warm-up exercises to start your run in the video below.

 If you’ve started experiencing any kind of Physical Pain – neck pain, shoulder pain, back pain, or knee pain